RafaelGranadoMartinez/RafaelGranadoMartinez/README.md

 ## 🪐 About Me

-I'm a fourth-year Computer Engineering student at the **University of Puerto Rico at Mayagüez**, minoring in Project Management under a BRIGHT-CE Scholarship, working at the intersection of **aerospace systems engineering, AI/ML model evaluation, and full-stack development**.
+I'm a fourth-year Computer Engineering student at the **University of Puerto Rico at Mayagüez**, minoring in Project Management under a BRIGHT-CE Scholarship.
+I work at the intersection of aerospace systems engineering, AI/ML model evaluation, and full-stack development.

-- 🚀 Currently sharpening **KAIROS**, a modular PNTC lunar payload concept, for **NASA's ORBIT 2027** competition — moving toward tightly-coupled IMU+RF sensor fusion with passive lunar environmental aiding.
+- 🚀 Co-Lead Power and Electrical Systems Engineer for **NASA RASC-AL**, supporting lunar mission power architecture and RF communications design.
-- 🧠 Working as an **AI Data Quality / Model Evaluation Contributor** on Outlier's OpenClaw program — building silver trajectories, weighted rubrics, and pytest verification suites for agentic AI systems.
+- 🧠 AI Model Evaluation Contributor at **Outlier's OpenClaw program**, building silver trajectories, weighted rubrics, and pytest verification suites for agentic AI systems.
-- 💼 Software contributor at **Oracle** *(role details in progress — see Experience)*.
+- 💼 AI Model Evaluation Contributor at **Oracle**, working in an IDE based environment to identify and fix issues in AI model verifiers.
-- 🛠️ Built and maintain **By Estefania**, a full-stack Vite + React e-commerce platform for a handmade jewelry business.
+- 🛠️ Built and maintain **By Estefania**, a full-stack Vite and React e-commerce platform for a handmade jewelry business.
-- 🌐 Bilingual — native Spanish and English.
+- 🌐 Bilingual, native Spanish and English.
-- 🔭 **Open to:** aerospace/electrical engineering internships, AI annotation/eval contract work, and research collaborations in systems engineering.
+- 🔭 Open to aerospace and electrical engineering internships, AI annotation and evaluation contract work, and research collaborations in systems engineering.

 ---